 Update: The guidance below will be superseded upon the new lease accounting standard becoming effective for most private companies in 2020.
 For further information on the upcoming changes to lease accounting, click here.

 Sometimes operating leases aren’t as straightforward as they seem to be and there are a couple of situations that create a deferred rent amount that is often overlooked by accountants.
-Generally Accepted Accounting Principles require that operating leases expenses be recognized on a straight-line basis unless another systematic and rational basis is more representative of the time pattern in which use benefit is derived from the leased property, in which case that basis shall be used.
+U.S. GAAP requires that operating leases expenses be recognized on a straight-line basis unless another systematic and rational basis is more representative of the time pattern in which use benefit is derived from the leased property, in which case that basis shall be used.
 However, often minimum lease payments may not be level over the entire lease term.

 As an example of recognizing rent expense on a straight-line basis when lease payments vary, assume that a lessee is required to make payments of $500 during the first two years of a five-year lease, and must make monthly payments of $600 thereafter during the lease term.
 Total rent expense (payments) under the lease would be $33,600 and the amount charged to expense each month during the lease term would be $560 (33,600 ÷ 60 months).
 The excess of expense over payments ($560 -$500) during the first two years would be credited to an accrued liability account (deferred rent) each month.
 In subsequent months, the accrued liability would be reduced by the excess of the monthly payments over the monthly expense ($600 − $560).

-*We do not give free tax advice to non-clients by email, blog comment response or phone.
-If you would like to set up an appointment to meet with one of the Henry+Horne tax advisors to discuss the specifics of your lease-related questions/situation, please visit our contact page.
+If you would like to set up an appointment to meet with one of the Henry+Horne tax advisors to discuss the specifics of your lease-related questions/situation, don’t be hesitant to contact us.